rijieli/jekyll-image-set/README.md

     * "all": Get all image URL of the page content.

 <sup>*</sup> You must provide content parameter, or it will return empty string. `"first"` is default value of range.

+## Demo

+You can clone full repository to local, then run `jekyll serve` to view demo.

+## Enviroment

+- Ruby 2.7
+- Jekyll 3.9.0

 ## License
 This project is licensed under the terms of the [MIT](https://github.com/rijieli/jekyll-image-set/blob/main/LICENSE) license.